bhupeshwar/bp-netapp-lex-bi-bot/README.md

-## Amazon Lex BI Bot
+## ChatBot using Amazon Lex BI Bot

-Building a Conversational Business Intelligence Bot with Amazon Lex
+Building a Conversational Business Intelligence ChatBot with Amazon Lex

-## License Summary

-This sample code is made available under a modified MIT license.
-See the LICENSE file.